 We found 6 internists who accept Blue Cross Blue Shield Bronze near Cleveland, TX.

-Dr. Sreenivasulu Cherlo is a general internist.
+Dr. Sreenivasulu Cherlo's area of specialization is general internal medicine.
 He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Dr. Cherlo attended medical school at Kurnool Medical College.

-Dr. Arthur Austin is a general internist in Cleveland, TX.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Austin takes.
-He studied medicine at Wayne State University School of Medicine.
+Dr. Arthur Austin practices general internal medicine in Cleveland, TX.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Austin accepts.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.